 As a student, your journey on the MA Filmmaking begins in Term 1 with Creative Screen Production, a general introduction to narrative and storytelling by learning to generate individual short film scripts.
 You then progress these, with your fellow students, into the production of your first short film.
-This process will also involve developing your practical filmmaking skills such as directing, cinematography and editing, as well as an introduction to the teamwork and problem solving that film production engenders.
+This process will also involve developing your practical filmmaking skills such as directing, cinematography and editing, as well as an introduction to the teamwork and problem-solving that film production engenders.

-This module is followed by Major Project Development where the process of narrative structure and storytelling is researched and examined in detail in order to produce either narrative fiction scripts or factually based treatments which will then lead you into your graduating Final Major Project.
+This module is followed by Production Development where the process of narrative structure and storytelling is researched and examined in detail in order to produce either narrative fiction scripts or factually based treatments which will then lead you into your graduating Final Major Project.
 You will also engage in primary and secondary research for your specialist roles that will lead you to your Specialism in Term two.

 In Term two's Specialisms module, each student becomes more creatively independent and focussed on determining future pathways within the film, television and communication industries.
 This begins by you choosing specific roles from Producing, Directing, Cinematography, Sound Recording and Design, Editing and Factual Film.
-In this term, you will also be expected to secure an internship placement which compliments your chosen specialist role.
-You can also choose an alternative assessment project by conducting applied research methodology and submitting an audio visual essay that critically examines your own chosen production role.
+In this term, you will also take the Professional Development module and be expected to secure an internship placement which compliments your chosen specialist role.
+You will critically reflect upon this experience of your specialism and may either choose to explore future implications for the position (eg as the result of future technological changes) or by conducting an applied research methodology that critically examines your learning within your own chosen production role.